-The normal duration for the completion of the Master of Sacred Arts, MSA degree is two years of coursework and workshops but students may proceed at their own pace provided that they satisfactorily complete at least 6 credits in each academic year.
+Students must satisfactorily complete at least 6 credits in each academic year.
 Students may be granted a leave of absence for up to one academic year based on illness, hardship or vocational obligations.

 §8.
 Master of Sacred Arts, MSA Program Overview